Paul Novick

-Pesakh "Paul" Novick (Yiddish: פסח נאוויק; September 7, 1891 – August 21, 1989) was a Belarusian-born Jewish American journalist, editor, translator and political commentator.
+Pesakh "Paul" Novick (Yiddish: פסח נאוויק; September 7, 1891 – August 21, 1989) was a Jewish American journalist, editor, translator and political commentator.
 Novick is best remembered as the long time editor-in-chief of the Communist Party Yiddish-language daily Morgen Freiheit (Morning Freedom) and of the Communist-affiliated English-language magazine Jewish Life.
 Novick was expelled from the Communist Party in 1972 for challenging Soviet foreign policy (specifically as it pertained to Czechoslovakia and Israel), and for allegedly supporting Zionism.

 Biography

 Early years

-Pesakh (later known as Paul) Novick was born on September 7, 1891 in Brest-Litovsk, Grodno Governorate, in the Russian Empire.
+Pesakh (later known as Paul) Novick was born on September 7, 1891 in Brest-Litovsk, Grodno Governorate, in the Russian Empire (present-day Brest, Belarus).
 His father was a shopkeeper and sent him to cheder and yeshiva to study under the Rabbi Chaim Soloveitchik.
 Novick left the yeshiva at 16 and joined the General Jewish Labor Bund in 1907.
-He worked as a machinist in Zurich, Switzerland from 1910 to 1912 then came to New York City in 1913.
+He worked as a machinist in Zurich, Switzerland, from 1910 to 1912 then came to New York City in 1913.

 Novick soon became an official in the Jewish Socialist Federation and began writing for its weekly organ, Di Naye Velt (The New World), in 1915.
 Following the February Revolution, Novick returned to Russia and resumed his activity with the Bund, editing several Bundist papers such as Undzer shtime (Our Voice) in Vilna, succeeding Max Weinreich.
 During this time, Novick took a room in the residence of Jewish communal leader Zemach Shabad.
 All three men were forced to take refuge in Shabad's home during the Vilna pogrom in 1919.
 Novick immigrated to the United States permanently in October 1920, gaining citizenship in 1927.
 He resided in the Bronx.